balderdashy/sails-hook-orm/README.md

-# orm (Core Hook)

-> ##### sails-hook-orm
+# sails-hook-orm

->
-> This is a standalone version of the orm hook from Sails core, with most of the 0.9 deprecation messages
-> ripped out.
-This is designed to be both an example of how to install a fork of Waterline in an app using a
-> core hook override, as well as the beginning of a process to clean up the ORM hook.
-It is likely that this
-> version of the ORM hook will not become the default for Sails core until after the v0.12 release.
+Implements support for Waterline ORM in Sails.

+> This is a core hook in the Sails.js framework.
+You can override or disable it using your sailsrc file or environment variables.
+See http://sailsjs.org/documentation/concepts/configuration for more information.

 ## Status